davinawuy/advprog-module6/README.md

 <h2>Reflection 4</h2>

 So after running and observing the code I saw that the default redirect to the hello.html was very slow.
 This is because the code was calling a sleep which was taking the resources and therefore, it placed my original request in the queue waiting for the sleep to finish.
 This causes a delay or causes the loading to be slow since the program will wait for the sleep to finish before allowing the other requests to finish.

+<h2> Reflection 5 </h2>

+Here using a multithread into the application actually improved the performance of the overall application since using this code and library actually created workers.
+What they help achieve is the distribution of requests, basically by allowing new workers we create many more slots for a request to take and thus we do not need to wait for the sleep to finish.

+The process to allow this to work is first creating a passing channel for each thread.
+Then the threadpool should create a vector of `workers` who will each create a thread.
+Each worker can only ever work on one request since after it gets a request it will lock until the job is done.

+Each input needs to be a function that will be put into a box and given to the worker.
+In this code there are 4 workers and whenever we get a stream from the TCPListener it will execute the ThreadPool and the handle_connection.